 In the Power On (awake) mode (selector switch S5 on the Digital Board is set to the left), the PCC will initialize the operating software and permit operation of the menu display panel.
-(Refer to Figure 3-1 for S5 location.)
+(See Figure 3-1 for S5 location.)
 Power will stay on until switch (S5) is set to the Standby mode.
 It is recommended that switch S5 be left in the Power On mode in all application, except those where auxiliary battery charging is not available.

 ACAUTION Electrostatic discharge will damage circuit boards.
-Always wear a grounding wrist strap when touching or handling circuit boards or socket-mounted ICs and when disconnecting or connecting harness connectors.
+To prevent this damage, always wear a grounding wrist strap when touching or handling circuit boards or socket-mounted ICs and when disconnecting or connecting harness connectors.